tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 Our test method calls the new GetFormattedAddress method with values for all of the arguments but address2, which is passed as an empty string.
 Then we use the Assert.AreEqual(_expected_,_actual_) method to tell the test framework that we expect the result to match the string <code class="codespan">"a<br />b c, d"</code>.
 On running this test (Ctrl+R, A), Visual Studio will give us a little green checkmark to indicate that the code met our expectations (no Assertions were in error).

-_Note: if you are following along with this project in Visual Studio, you will need to add a &#8220;using UnitTestPresentation;&#8221; to the top of your test class_
+_Note: if you are following along with this project in Visual Studio, you will need to add a “using UnitTestPresentation;” to the top of your test class_

 <div class="imgBox">
   <a href="http://tiernok.com/LTDBlog/unittesting/orig/TestRun1.png" title="See larger image size"><img src="http://tiernok.com/LTDBlog/unittesting/TestRun1.png" alt="Test Run results" /></a><br /> Viewing Test Run Results
 </div>

 Technically we could list as many assert statements as we want in the function, but this contradicts our Keep-it-Simple philosophy above and Visual Studio stops evaluating assertions in an individual method after the first one fails.
-It&#8217;s a good practice to try and limit the number Asserts so that each test method is testing one expectation and, when the customer&#8217;s expectations change, it is obvious where we have to make updates and what is impacted.
+It's a good practice to try and limit the number Asserts so that each test method is testing one expectation and, when the customer's expectations change, it is obvious where we have to make updates and what is impacted.

 ### Flushing Out the Problem

-Well, we have our first test and it doesn&#8217;t appear to have found the problem.
+Well, we have our first test and it doesn't appear to have found the problem.
 However we can quickly add additional tests by copying that initial test, creating new method names, and tweaking the arguments we are testing.

 Here I have created two additional tests:
 <code class="codespan">GetFormattedText_Address2Null_ReturnsTwoHtmlLines()</code> and <code class="codespan">GetFormattedText_Address2Whitespace_ReturnsTwoHtmlLines()</code>